Blade of the Immortal (film): Plot

 The duo later encounter the Mugai-ryū, learning that Kagehisa is going to Mt.
 Takeo to recruit a dojo master.
-Mugai-ryū's member Shira attacks Rin after she intervened in his attempt to have sex with a prostitute that the Ittō-ryū hired to pose as Kagehisa.
+Mugai-ryū's member Shira attacks Rin after she intervened in his attempt to rape a prostitute that the Ittō-ryū hired to pose as Kagehisa.
 Just as he is about to kill her, Manji takes a hand, but lets him run away.
 Following Rin's encounter with the real Kagehisa, learning that Kagehisa's actions were influenced by the history between their grandfathers Takayoshi Asano and Saburō Anotsu, Rin leaves Manji to continue her hunt alone while he tries to find her.

 When Kagehisa arrives at Mt.
 Takao he is betrayed by Habaki who has set up an ambush.
 Separately, Manji and Makie arrive soon after, resulting in an epic all-out battle as Makie sacrifices herself against gunfire from samurai in order to protect Kagehisa.
 Meanwhile, after killing hundreds on another part of the same battlefield while Kegehisa is being betrayed, Manji runs off after Shira as he abducts Rin to revenge Manji's previously chopping off his hand.
 Shira demands that Manji disarm himself, but Manji is mindful of Shira's duplicity he uses a small concealed dart to cut through the rope with which Rin is tied.

 They engage in a fist fight and Manji sends Shira spiraling to his death off a cliff.
 Although weakened and bloodied, Kagehisa kills Habaki, and then he encounters Manji who in the end defeats him.
-Rin is offered to deliver the killing blow of vengeance, while Kagehisa warns Manji that his sons will come after him.
-Despite his wounds, Manji survives to the battle.
+Rin is offered to deliver the killing blow for vengeance, but hesitates.
+Kagehisa warns her that his descendants will come after them if he lives, to which Rin responds by killing him.
+Despite his wounds, Manji survives the battle with Rin.